tmissao/ReactSwiftBridge/README.md

 # ReactSwiftBridge

-React Native Project to exemplify how writes Swift Native Modules
+This React Native Project examplify how to writes iOS native modules using Swift 3 language.
+Making use of the main features to communicate with React.js like: Callbacks, Promises and Events.